What if Only Women Voted in Germany? | LatestLY

 What if only women had elected the German parliament?

 "In the last election, women voted more progressive," Elke Wiechmann said.
-If only women had had their say in 2021, the Social Democratic Party (SPD) of Chancellor Olaf Scholz would have had a percentage point more, the environmental Greens two.
+If only women had had their say in 2021, the Social Democratic Party (SPD) of Chancellor Olaf Scholz would have had a percentage point more, as would the environmental Greens.
 Meanwhile, the far-right Alternative for Germany (AfD) and neoliberal Free Democratic Party (FDP) would have lost seats.

 This is down to the parties' political programs, Elke Wiechmann told DW.
 "Women's lives still look different to men's," she said.
 "They still carry more responsibility for children, for the home, in addition to work and career."